 We’ve looked at the top-performing product listings on Amazon and pinpointed the key best practices that turn your listing into a bestseller.
 Make sure to follow some of the patterns listed in this article.

-If you are reading this just a few weeks before Prime Day, give your product listing a quick fix by measuring its quality with the Listing Quality Check tool.
+If you are reading this just a few weeks before Prime Day, give your product listing a quick fix by measuring its quality with the Listing Quality Check tool for Amazon.

 7. Keep Your Pricing Competitive

 Of course, from a consumer standpoint, Prime Day is all about savings.
 Sellers, however, are always thinking of profits.
 And this conundrum is especially obvious during hot discount seasons.

 On Prime Day, however, sellers can prioritize sales volumes over margins.
 Although competitive pricing means higher sales volumes but lower profits, you can achieve a few dividends that go beyond revenue:

 - A boost in your rankings thanks to higher sales (Amazon factors in the number of sales in its A9 ranking algo)